A low carb and Keto friendly version of stuffing with cubes of herbed bread and ground sausage making a perfect edition to your Thanksgiving feast!

-Add in the cubed herb bread and gently toss.
+Add in the herbed bread cubes and gently toss.
 Add more chicken stock if you prefer a more soggy stuffing.
-I prefer mine moist, but a little crunchy on top once baked, so 2 1/4 cups is the perfect amount for me.
+I prefer mine moist, but a little crunchy on top once baked, so 2 ¼ cups is the perfect amount for me.

 Bake for 45 minutes on 375F, first 35 minutes covered with foil and last 10 minutes uncovered.
 Allow to cool slightly before serving!

 You can replace the pecans with walnuts or pine nuts, if you'd like.
 You can make the herb bread in advance and toast the day you plan on making the stuffing.